Death Valley

 The largest natural lake in California, Mono Lake is an amazing 2.5 times saltier than the ocean and is one of the western hemisphere’s oldest lakes.
 Mono Lake is one of the most studied – and photographed – bird sanctuaries in North America and is also a beautiful ever-changing oasis of light and color.
 Photographers love its jagged snow-capped mountain reflections and the eerie spires with the best displays located at the South Tufa Reserve.

-Traveler Tip: Drop by one of the two visitor information centers in lee Vining and find out how Mono lake’s mystical-looking limestone tufa towers are formed and how the lake was saved.
+Traveler Tip: Drop by one of the two visitor information centers in Lee Vining and find out how Mono Lake’s mystical-looking limestone tufa towers are formed and how the lake was saved.

 Phone: 760-647-6331